 Sarris never refers to Kael by name in the introduction to his second go round at developing an auteurist theory in his criticism à clef The American Cinema.
 Despite the absence of she who must never be named, however, Sarris appears to have taken some of Kael's criticisms of his circles to heart.
 Despite Kael's claims that criticism is an art and not a science, Sarris's auteurism, part two, is even more historically oriented than in his first go round at auteurism (p.
 19).
 Sarris, writing at a time when there was little systematic historical and academic study of film, polemicises for a historically sensitive, analytical, and systematic approach to film and a science of the cinema that studies film in its totality (p 26-27, 34).
 Sarris, of course, was writing at a time before totalism, the idea that everything had to be studied, cataloged, classified, and synthesised, became the dirty word it seems to have become since the late 1960s.
 He was writing in an era when totalism, a concept with a long historical pedigree that threads its way through Karl Marx, Max Weber, Emile Durkheim, Georg Lukács, many theorists of the Frankfurt School, and Jürgen Habermas, still seemed desirable even if, as Sarris fully recognises, it may not be entirely possible (p.
 34).

-In his Introduction to The American Cinema Sarris calls his auteur theory part two "a tendency", a Kierkegaardian "inner picture", a "critical instrument" (p.
+In his Introduction to The American Cinema Sarris calls his reimagined auteur theory "a tendency", a Kierkegaardian "inner picture", a "critical instrument" (p.
 278), "an attitude", "a table of values that converts film history into directorial autobiography" (p.
 30), a tentative "theory", a "theory" always in a state of flux (p.
 34).
 Because Sarris's auterism part two strives to be historical and totalistic Sarris's auteurism part two is not, contrary to popular intellectual and scholarly opinion, an auteurism that regards the director as someone who creates in a social and cultural vacuum, something that should make the sociologically oriented film critic and the film is collaboration partisans jump for joy.
 Sarris notes that all directors, like artists in general, are imprisoned by "conventions", in the film directors case by the studio system, the conditions of their craft, the public, and by the social and cultural contexts in which they work (pp. 31, 32, 36), and that cinema is a window that looks outward on the real world (p.
 31).
 Sarris, in other words, does not argue that cinema is a completely personal art (p.32.
 36).
 Nor does Sarris argue that only directors are auteurs or that every film by an auteur director is a "good" film (p.
 35).
 Sarris notes that screenwriters and actors might be seen as the auteurs of certain films as well (p.
 37).
 Sarris doesn't even argue that all directors are auteurs (p.
 37).
 Sarris lists thirteen Hollywood auteurist Olympians--Charlie Chaplin, Robert Flaherty, John Ford, D.W.
 Griffith, Howard Hawks, Alfred Hitchcock, Buster Keaton, Fritz Lang, Ernst Lubitsch, F.W.
 Murnau, Max Ophuls, Jean Renoir, Josef Von Sternberg, and Orson Welles--in order to establish what he calls a set of priorities for film historians (p.
 27) which should guide their historical foray into the Hollywood cinema.

 The Cinephile as Auteurist: Peter Bogdanovich

-One of those auteurists who didn't always agree with him Sarris was almost certainly talking about when he noted how diverse auteurism was, was Peter Bogdanovich, who wrote extensively on film particularly in the 1960s and 1970s.
+One of those auteurists Sarris mentions who didn't always agree him was almost certainly Peter Bogdanovich, who wrote extensively on film particularly in the 1960s and 1970s.
 Bogdanovich had all his film bases covered.
 He was a cinephile (Peter Bogdanovich, Who the Devil Made It (NYC: Knopf, 1997, p.
 26), an actor and student of famous acting teacher Stella Adler (Made It, pp.3-4, 13,16), a theatre director (Made It, pp. 3-4), a film revivalist at the New Yorker and at the Museum of Modern Art, where he made deals with film studios Paramount and Universal to put on Howard Hawks and Alfred Hitchcock retrospectives (Made It, p.
 18, 25), a film critic who did interviews of film directors including Hawks, John Ford, Fritz Lang, Orson Welles, Hitchcock (reworked and reprinted in Made It), and others, who wrote pieces, from the 1960s to the 2000s, on film, directors, actors, and screenwriters for Ivy Magazine, Frontier, Film Quarterly, The Film Scene, Film Culture, Movie, and Esquire (Made It, pp 18 and 20, reworked and reprinted in Bogdanovich, Pieces of Time (New York: Delta, 1973) and Bogdanovich, Who the Hell Was in It (New York: Knopf, 2004)), a writer who helped compile an interview book on Orson Welles (Orson Welles and Peter Bogdanovich, This is Orson Welles, edited by Jonathan Rosenbaum (New York: Da Capo, revised edition, 1998)), whose great defender along with Rosenbaum he became, and who went on, like several of his auteurist critic forebears at Cahiers du cinéma, to become a noted film director (Made It, pp. 27-28, 29) even making a documentary on John Ford (Directed by John Ford, 1971, revised 2006).

 Like Sarris Bogdanovich was influenced by the auteurist critics at Cahiers du cinéma (Made It, p.
 22).
 Like Sarris Bogdanovich argued that there were director-auteurs whose films revealed their directors visual style and personality (Made It, pp. 6-8, 38, and 80).
 Like Sarris Bogdanovich created a pantheon of director-auteurs which included John Ford, Orson Welles, Howard Hawks, Ernst Lubitsch, Buster Keaton, D.W.
 Griffith, Jean Renoir ("A Few Favorites" in Pieces, pp. 146-147, original in Esquire, June 1972).
 Like Sarris Bogdanovich was willing to admit that screenwriters could be and sometimes were, as in the case of Preston Sturges, Paddy Chayefsky, and sometimes Neil Simon, auteurs ("Screenwriters and Preston Sturges" in Pieces, p.
 212, original in Esquire March 1973).
 Like Sarris Bogdanovich had a preference for Hollywood films but his tastes also extended to English language films ("A Few Favorites" in Pieces, p.
 144, original in Esquire June 1972) and he preferred silents to talkies seeing the latter as more purely cinematic (Made It, pp. 38-41).
 Like Sarris, Sarris put B-movie directors like Robert Aldrich, Samuel Fuller, Anthony Mann, and Nicholas Ray in his "Far Side of Paradise category right below his Pantheon Directors in his The American Cinema (pp. 83-121), Bogdanovich celebrated B-movie directors like Edward Ulmer, Samuel Fuller, Budd Boetticher, Don Siegel, Joseph Lewis, Andre de Toth, Phil Karlsen, and Alan Dwan who, because they worked on low budget films and worked fast, often had more freedom and had to be more resourceful and imaginative than their A-movie cousins ("B-Movies" in Pieces, pp. 148-149, original in Esquire September 1972).
 Unlike Sarris Bogdanovich was less a systematic film theorist than a thoughtful and polemical film critic ("A Few Favorites" Pieces, p.
 141, original in Esquire June 1972).